*This post was originally posted 04/7/2015 and later restored to be republished. Read about that here. It may or may not contain original photos used.

 Let’s be honest.
 Let’s be real.
 We live in a society where there are double standards.
 We live in an age where social media has redefined privacy.
 We live in a world where men don’t want to admit they’re just as emotional as women.

-If you’re checking your exe’s Instagram and Twitter months after it’s over you’re way too emotionally invested because if not, why would you care?
+If you’re checking your exe’s Instagram and Twitter months after the break-up, you’re way too emotionally invested because if not, why would you care?
 You could meet someone who doesn’t live in the same area.
 You can meet someone who has a “questionable” career.
 Just how your coverage plan would vary at different carriers, it’s circumstantial and flexible.

 Do I want to stop talking to someone and worry about whether he’s worrying about me or just keep it moving and let things happen naturally?